duopeng/protoSpaceJAM-readthedocs/docs/source/usage.rst

 ------------------------
 There are two ways to create a submission list:

+Build your Job
-* :guilabel:`Build your Job` All parameters and the range of choices are shown.
+    All parameters and the range of choices are shown.

+Upload csv
-* :guilabel:`Upload csv` Efficiently upload a larger submission list.
+    Efficiently upload a larger submission list.

+| Both methods can add to the same submission list repeatedly

 Build your Job
 ~~~~~~~~~~~~~~